dapowan/AdaRF/README.md

 * F: the number of frequency (channel).
 DEFAULT: 8 or 1.
 * S: the separation between adjacent tags with the unit of cm.
 It is an optional item.

 In each experiment, antenna scans several RFID tags.
-All tags have the same y-coordinate and the separation between adjacent tags are also same.
+All tags have the same y-coordinate and the separation between adjacent tags are same.
 Therefore, we can reconstruct their locations according to X, Y, S and the number of tags.
 For instance, if X=50 Y=45 S=20 and the number of tags is 3, the coordinates of these tags are (30, 45), (50, 45) and (70, 45).
 Note that we only consider locate RFID tag in 2D plane since we only adopt one antenna.

 The corresponding function is available in the file named 'config.py'.